indigoparadox/minput-hop/README.md

  - Abstract socket send/recv/etc into layer that can be switched out for e.g. serial communication over RS-232.

+## Known Issues

+ - Does not handle the mouse being held down gracefully, especially in MSPAINT.
+ - Does not handle mouse interactions well inside of its own window.

 ## Debug Defines

 In addition to the DEBUG compile-time definition, some fine-grained debug statements have been placed inside the following definitions to keep verbosity in the logs down when not needed: